Wordle Today (June 12th, 2024): What is the answer of the day? Hints, clues, and spoilers for game #1089

 Wordle 1089: Answer for June 12, 2024

-For the unversed, the answer to the June 11, 2024, game was SWUNG.
+For the unversed, the answer to the June 12, 2024, game was DETER.
 Stay tuned to Pinkvilla for hints, clues, and the answer to tomorrow's game of Wordle.

 More about Wordle